 Change your bed often.
 Wash sheets at least once a week in hot water (about 130 F).

 Protect mattresses and pillows.
 Encase them in allergy-proof covers, and don’t forget the box spring.
 These aren’t the old plastic covers that crinkle every time you roll over.
 New ones are made of tightly woven, breathable fabric that’s much more comfortable.
 The “pore size” should be 10 microns or smaller.

-If possible, choose wooden blinds instead of drapes.
-Consider hardwood floors instead of wall-to-wall carpeting or rugs, which can trap dust and dust mites.
+Remove dust mite hangouts.
+If you can, choose wooden blinds instead of drapes.
+Consider hardwood floors instead of wall-to-wall carpeting or rugs, which can trap allergens.

-It can take two hours or more for dust to settle down after being stirred up by cleaning.
-Avoid triggering sinus symptoms just as you’re trying to get to sleep.
+Don’t clean the bedroom in the evening.
+It can take 2 hours or more for the dust to settle after a clean-up gets it moving.
+Do the housework earlier so you don’t kick off an allergy attack just as you’re trying to get to sleep.

-Their dander can be irritating.
-Plus, they can track in allergens like mold and pollen from outside.
+Keep pets out of the bedroom.
+You love them, but the dander in their fur can set off your symptoms.
+Plus, they can track in mold and pollen from outside.

-Clear the bedroom of extra pillows, linens, stuffed animal collections, and dust-collecting knick-knacks.
+Get rid of fluff.
+Clear the bedroom of extra pillows, linens, stuffed animal collections, and dust-collecting knickknacks.
 If you have a fluffy favorite you can’t get rid of, put it in the freezer overnight to kill dust mites.

 Check the humidity.
 If it creates the kind of spot that dust mites love, it’s time to dry things up.
 You can check a room’s humidity with a gadget called a hygrometer.
 You’ll find them at home supply stores.
 Keep levels below 50% to hold off allergens.
 If the air is too dry, try a humidifier.
 Clean the filter often, or you’ll spread bacteria or fungal spores around the room.
 That can trigger allergies, too.